 MDMA or ecstasy has historically been a party drug associated with dance club music and rave culture.
 It has been making headlines lately under the name “Molly”.
 Recently there have been numerous stories involving Molly overdose deaths, particularly on the music and electronic dance circuit.
 But both ecstasy and Molly have something in common—they are essentially the same thing: MDMA.

 Technically, MDMA is 3,4-methylenedioxy-N-methylamphetamine.
-It was first developed in 1912 by drug company Merck and didn’t truly make it to the recreational drug world until the 1970s.
+It was first developed in 1912 by the drug company Merck and didn’t truly make it to the recreational drug world until the 1970s.
 It rose in popularity in the 1980s and eventually turned into ecstasy, a euphoric hallucinogen drug that became associated with rave culture, where it remains popular to this day.

 Molly (believed to be short for molecular) is simply a pure form of MDMA.
 In some cases, it is ecstasy without fillers, or it can include stimulants to bump up the euphoric effect.
 And this latest version is once again boosting MDMA’s popularity and availability.

 There are other MDMA and ecstasy variants known as synthetic cathinones, such as methylone or M1.
 M1 has stimulant properties, which produces effects similar to cocaine or meth.